 Red Margin Bamboo

-- Taller screening abilities that most hardy species.
+- Taller screening abilities than most hardy species.

 - Canes possesses strong wood quality.